Banff vs Canmore • Which Town is Better For Your Vacation?

 If you’re looking for a hike that’s easy to access outside of town, you have several great options around Banff.
 The highlights for hiking close to town would be Tunnel Mountain, Sundance Canyon Trail, Sulphur Mountain, Cory Pass, the Cascade Amphitheater, and C-Level Cirque.

-The Lake Minnewanka Scenic Drive, which takes you past Lake Minnewanka, Two Jack Lake, Johnson Lake, and Cascade Ponds is also just a 5-10 minute drive (or bike ride) away from Downtown Banff.
+The Lake Minnewanka Scenic Drive, which takes you past Lake Minnewanka, Two Jack Lake, Johnson Lake, and Cascade Ponds is also just a 5-10 minute drive (or longer bike ride) away from Downtown Banff.
 If you have bikes, you can tackle all of this road and see all these sights by biking there.

 Canmore